aCybernomad/Projekt/README.md

 # Networking - Routing from the firewall to virtual machines through VLANs

-During my internship at Akind, the objective was to make a web page hosted on a virtual Ubuntu Server, which was on VLAN 20, accessible from the ISP's IP address.
-This required configuring the Fortigate Firewall and Aruba Switch to allow traffic from the ISP's IP address to reach the Ubuntu Server on VLAN 20.
+During my internship at Akind, the objective was to make a web page hosted on a virtual Ubuntu Server, which was on VLAN 20, accessible from the internet.
+This required configuring the Fortigate Firewall and Aruba Switch to allow traffic from outside to reach the Ubuntu Server on VLAN 20.

 ![fjh](https://github.com/aCybernomad/Projekt/assets/148804486/3e75ae1c-1685-4351-997e-c46c81882b86)